 - World Intellectual Property Review

-Chloe has also recently been led by Patrick Green QC in a claim regarding the protection of a Company’s database rights under the Copyright and Rights in Databases Regulations 1997.
+Chloe has also recently been led by Patrick Green KC in a claim regarding the protection of a Company’s database rights under the Copyright and Rights in Databases Regulations 1997.

 Representative casesgrid list